-Staff leavers: The email account will be disabled once the end date specified in iTrent has been reached; the end date is determined and set by HR.
-Extensions can be considered on an exceptional basis.
-The account remains valid in the system for six months and can be reactivated; after six months the account is deleted and no mail is retained.
-Schools and Services need to retrieve any important documentation prior to staff leaving.
-Students who If a student withdraws from their course, the account will be deleted if: withdraw: i.
-Their account has not been logged in to for one year AND They are no longer entitled to a University email account based on the rules within Banner (Not an enrolled student/no current application that allows an account) No information will be saved or migrated from the email system.
+Staff: The email account will be locked once the end date specified in iTrent has been reached; the end date is determined and set by HR.
+The account will be deleted 90 days after being locked.
+Following deletion, no mail will be retained.
+Schools and Services must retrieve any important documentation prior to staff leaving to ensure critical business information is retained and accessible.
+Students: Student accounts will be locked when a student is no longer entitled to a University email account based on the rules within Banner.
+The account will be deleted 90 days after being locked.
+No information will be saved or migrated from the email system.
 Alumni: Alumni may request an alumni account from LIS CST (a charge may be applied for this).
 CST will manually set the expiry date in the User Reg system.
-Three months after the expiry date the account will be deleted.
+The account will be locked after its expiry date and deleted 90 days after being locked.
 No information will be saved or migrated from UCLan's email system.
 Associate staff: Account expiry dates are manually controlled in User Reg by LIS Customer Support.
-Accounts are deleted three months after expiry date.
-No information will be saved or migrated from UCLan's email system.
-Contractors: The email account will be disabled once the end date has been reached in the User Reg system; the end date is determined and set by the account creator.
-The account remains valid in the system for six months and can be reactivated; after six months the account is deleted and no mail is retained.
+The account will be locked after its expiry date and deleted 90 days after being locked.
+Following deletion, no mail will be retained.
+Schools and Services must retrieve any important documentation prior to staff leaving to ensure critical business information is retained and accessible.
+Contractors: The email account will be locked once the end date has been reached in the User Reg system; the end date is determined and set by the account creator.
+The account will be deleted 90 days after being locked.
+Following deletion, no mail will be retained.
+Schools and Services must retrieve any important documentation prior to staff leaving to ensure critical business information is retained and accessible.